Your Employer and Your Options

-Are you looking for fertility insurance coverage at work?
-When someone is faced with infertility or has barriers to building a family, often added to the emotional and physical burdens is a financial burden of paying for the out-of-pocket costs for medical treatments.
+Are you looking for fertility insurance coverage from your employer?
+When someone has barriers to building a family, often added to the emotional and physical burdens is a financial burden of paying for the out-of-pocket costs for medical treatments.

 Even if you have health insurance coverage, not all benefit plans are created equal.
 Actually, there are various forms of insurance coverage plans depending on what your employer has chosen for their employee benefits plans.
 So how do you know what type of plan you have?
 Where to start?
 And most importantly, what are your options if you need fertility insurance coverage?
 RESOLVE is here to help make this fact finding process easy for you, in 3 steps.